G20 finance ministers meet in Turkey as China casts clouds over growth

-ANKARA When the Group of 20 finance ministers and central bankers meet on Friday in Turkey, China's market turmoil is likely to be the biggest problem they do nothing about.
+ANKARA, Sept 3 When the Group of 20 finance ministers and central bankers meet on Friday in Turkey, China's market turmoil is likely to be the biggest problem they don't do anything about.

 Such lack of action could reinforce the perception among critics that the G20 meetings are little more than a "talking shop" and a photo opportunity for policymakers, an impression Turkey - which holds the G20 presidency this year - has been keen to shake off.